How To Get An ITIN Through a Certifying Acceptance Agent

 The Non-CAA Procedure

 Only original documents, or "certified" copies of the documents are accepted.
 A certified document is one that the original issuing agency provides and certifies as an exact copy of the original document, and contains an official stamped seal from the agency.
 Don't try to send a "notarized" copy.
+See ITIN Documentation FAQs from the IRS.
 A notarized document is one that the taxpayer provides to a public notary who bears witness to the signing of the official document and affixes a seal assuring that the document is legitimate.
 These documents will not be accepted, unless you are a U.S. citizen or resident member of the U.S. military and are submitting documentation for a dependent.
 The IRS promises to return original documents within 60 days through the regular mail service.
 However, it's always very risky to send original documents to the IRS, especially if you must rely on foreign postal systems.

 You can avoid sending original or certified documents through the mail to the IRS by taking your completed tax return and original or certified documents to a designated IRS Taxpayer Assistance Center.
 There they will certify your documentation and forward your tax return to the IRS Service Center.
 Here is a list of Taxpayer Assistance Center Locations where in-person document review is provided.
 If you are outside the United States, this option is not plausible.
 Additionally, the process of obtaining certified documents through the issuing agency is often expensive, time consuming, or sometimes not available.